Heydon/forceFeed/README.md

 ## FUCK LOREM, LET'S CANNIBALIZE!

 In the previous example, I hand coded some arrays using lorem ipsum text.
-But, if the page already has static content, why not use that.
+But, if the page already has static content, why not use that?
 In the following recipe, I take all words from paragraphs on the page to reuse in `forceFeed.js`:

 ```
 // get all the paragraph elements as an array